srikandan/model-performance-investigator/README.md

                   score_type=['r2'], tune_param='default')

 ## Parameters ?
-    1. 'regression' -> Current Version uses only regression type problems.
+    1. 'regression' -> Current Version supports Regression and Classification type problems.
 It is mandatory.

     2. data -> data must contain "train_X, train_y, text_x". train_X, train_y is for fitting
                the model and test_x is for predicting.
 It is mandatory.